Egress Gateways

 EOF

 1. Resend the previous HTTPS request to https://edition.cnn.com/politics.
 Now it should fail since the traffic is blocked by the network policy.
-Note that the sleep pod cannot bypass the egress gateway.
+Note that the curl pod cannot bypass the egress gateway.
 The only way it can access edition.cnn.com is by using an Istio sidecar proxy and by directing the traffic to the egress gateway.
 This setting demonstrates that even if some malicious pod manages to bypass its sidecar proxy, it will not be able to access external sites and will be blocked by the network policy.

-$ kubectl exec "$(kubectl get pod -n test-egress -l app=sleep -o jsonpath={.items..metadata.name})" -n test-egress -c sleep -- curl -v -sS https://edition.cnn.com/politics
+$ kubectl exec "$(kubectl get pod -n test-egress -l app=curl -o jsonpath={.items..metadata.name})" -n test-egress -c curl -- curl -v -sS https://edition.cnn.com/politics

 Hostname was NOT found in DNS cache